andreaswilli/meta-grabber/README.md

 ## Download

+`Meta Grabber` is available for macOS, Windows and Linux.
-The latest release is available [here](https://github.com/andreaswilli/meta-grabber/releases/latest).
+The latest release can be downloaded [here](https://github.com/andreaswilli/meta-grabber/releases/latest).

 ## Example